AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

    type Name is implementation-defined-enumeration-type;
    System_Name : constant Name := implementation-defined;

-Values of type `Name` are the names of alternative machine configurations supported by the implementation. `System_Name` represents the current machine configuration.
+Values of type :ada:`Name` are the names of alternative machine configurations supported by the implementation. :ada:`System_Name` represents the current machine configuration.
 We've never seen any actual use of this.